 - Low pressure (i.e., below 20 pounds per square inch)

-- Water outages
+- Water outages (due to line breaks or repairs)

 - Disinfectant residual levels below the required minimum (i.e., 0.2 mg/L free and 0.5 mg/L total)